python-summit/swisspycon/association/bylaws_no_annual_meeting.md

 #### Article 2

-Its seat and office is the address of the Secretary of the Association for the time being.
+Its seat is in the Canton of Zurich.
+Its office is the address of the Secretary of the Association for the time being.

 The Association shall be of unlimited duration.